 “Foldables are great for multitasking, especially for business people, who want to take notes but don’t want to carry a tablet or a laptop with them,” said Mohammed Rafeeque, owner of FixSquad LLC, with 12 years of industry experience.

 “Samsung has the highest market share in foldable phones, so the Z Fold3 is worth mentioning,” added Mohammed, also stating that its newer model (Z Fold4) sees minimal upgrades.
-“I do think the Huawei Mate Xs 2 is a better phablet because it folds outwards.
-The crease in the middle of the screen is less visible, but its only con is that it doesn’t have Google support.”
+He finds a screen that folds outwards a better value for money, since the crease in the middle of the display would be less visible.

 Still, you'd be exposing your screen to the external elements at all times, when the form factor doesn't fold inwards.
 "Though Samsung seems to be pricey, I'd say their foldable phones are worth looking into because they've been continuously improving on the technology," added Dr Kumar.
 "While durability is still a question mark, some might find that the advantages gained from portability and a larger screen can outweigh that wear and tear."

 Whether you’re on the hunt for a stylish, compact foldable or a large phablet for work, we’ve listed them all out below, based on expert recommendations.
-Flexible displays are quite expensive, so hop on the Mobile Mania sale on Amazon to get up to 40 per cent off on select models.
 If you sign up for Prime, you can save more with free, next-day delivery.

 Pros